kanishk44/wine-predict/README.md

 spark-submit test.py

-Docker Implementation: - pull the image from my docker repo using this command: docker pull ks468/winepredict:latest Run the docker image using this command: docker run --volume /path/to/program/directory:/home/myuser/ ks468/winequal #this shares the volumes with local for running the app.
+Docker Implementation: -
+Pull the image from my docker repo using this command: docker pull ks468/winepredict:latest

+Run the docker image using this command: docker run --volume /path/to/program/directory:/home/myuser/ ks468/winequal #this shares the volumes with local for running the app.

 Link to docker repo:
 https://hub.docker.com/r/ks468/winepredict